 As a result, she said, a second examination was required by the coroner’s office in Rochdale.

-That examination allegedly revealed that her husband’s heart was missing, leaving the coroner unable to determine a cause of death.
+That examination reportedly revealed that her husband’s heart was missing, leaving the coroner unable to determine a cause of death.

 Yvonne told British media she was “in shock”, adding that Cypriot police had later informed her that her husband’s heart had been sent to a research facility.

-Police told the Cyprus Mail that as part of the August 18 examination, some of the 76-year-old’s vital organs were removed and sent to a laboratory for toxicological and histopathological analysis.
+As part of the examination, some of the 76-year-old’s vital organs were removed and send to a laboratory for further toxicological and histopathological analysis.